DC 7332Digestive System38 CFR § 4.114

 A 0% rating requires: History of loss of sphincter control, currently asymptomatic.
 A 100% rating requires: Complete loss of sphincter control characterized by incontinence or retention that is not responsive to a physician-prescribed bowel program and requires either surgery or digital stimulation, medication (beyond laxative use), and special diet; or incontinence to solids and/or liquids two or more times per day, which requires changing a pad two or more times per day.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Rectum and anus, impairment of sphincter control qualify for TDIU (Total Disability Individual Unemployability)?
+Can Rectum and anus, impairment of sphincter control qualify for TDIU?

-What evidence do I need to establish service connection for Rectum and anus, impairment of sphincter control?
+What evidence supports a higher rating for Rectum and anus, impairment of sphincter control?

-What is the C&P exam like for Rectum and anus, impairment of sphincter control?
+What happens at the C&P exam for Rectum and anus, impairment of sphincter control?

 Get a Personalized Rating Analysis